Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 Does Rain-X work well in heavy rain or at low speeds?

 Windshields with Rain-X applied will always perform better (better visibility) than the ones without anything applied.
-It will work in heavy rain, but from my experience upward from 60km/h.
+It will work in heavy rain, but the water-beading effect is most noticeable at speeds above 60 km/h.
+In city driving at lower speeds, you’ll still see some improvement, but don’t expect the water to fly off on its own.

 Can Rain-X be used on other surfaces, such as side mirrors or shower doors?